Foam Core v Gator Board

 Foam core is made from two sheets of paper pressed around a foam center.
 It is somewhat pliable, but flex it too much and it will snap.
 It is also quite easy to puncture foam core.
 So, if you are reasonably careful, foam core will do fine for a one-time event.
 If you try to use it year after year, however, you are pushing your luck.
 Odds are that your foam core will not hold up year after year.

-For instances where you are using a sign or display on repeated occasions, we recommend gator board, foam core’s much more durable cousin.
-This is particularly true if you are going to be traveling with your products.
+In instances where you are using a sign or display for repeated occasions, we recommend gator board.
+This is especially helpful if you are going to be traveling with your products.

 Gatorboard is made from a dense polystyrene.
 It is much more rigid, and slightly more pliable, than foam core.
 It can even tolerate some limited exposure to moisture.
 A properly cared for gatorboard display will last at least two years.